Session Content References

 Oligometastatic NSCLC: Current Evidence and Future Directions

 There are phase II randomized trials that show a benefit to local consolidative SBRT in oligometastatic non-small cell lung cancer.
 There are pending phase III trials that have not yet read out.
-This leaves questions to practioners as to how to best treat oligometastatic non-small cell lung cancer in the real world setting.
+This leaves questions to practitioners as to how to best treat oligometastatic non-small cell lung cancer in the real world setting.

 There are emerging strategies examining biomarkers that may be able to identify oligometastatic patients who will benefit from local consolidative therapy.